Amsterdam/design-system/storybook/storybook-docs/src/introduction.md

 Amsterdam Design System uses the architecture of [NL Design System](https://nldesignsystem.nl/).

 Thanks to the NL Design System, the entire government in the Netherlands can work together to provide understandable, user-friendly and accessible online services.
-A service that is logical and coherent but not necessarily uniform because, within the agreements, there is room for the identity of government organizations.
+A service that is logical and coherent but not necessarily uniform, because it allows room for the identity of government organizations.

-The choice to connect to this also makes it easier to offer different libraries.
+The choice to connect to NL Design System also makes it easier for us to create different libraries.

 ## Contact us

 ### Join Teams

-Do you work at or for the City of Amsterdam, [register now for the Design System team](https://teams.microsoft.com/l/team/19%3afYKS_RD2n1q4UhguA9jwEJk0A_VjYPO4TiLQjYlG_bo1%40thread.tacv2/conversations?groupId=381b5f11-b342-4a3a-8a78-8b371a90457d&tenantId=72fca1b1-2c2e-4376-a445-294d80196804) from MS Teams.
+If you work for the City of Amsterdam, [register now for the Design System team](https://teams.microsoft.com/l/team/19%3afYKS_RD2n1q4UhguA9jwEJk0A_VjYPO4TiLQjYlG_bo1%40thread.tacv2/conversations?groupId=381b5f11-b342-4a3a-8a78-8b371a90457d&tenantId=72fca1b1-2c2e-4376-a445-294d80196804) on MS Teams.
 This way, you can easily stay informed, and we can keep in touch.
-Reading the channels sideways can help you, but you can also participate more.
+The channels have a lot of information you can read, and of course you are more than welcome to participate in threads.

 ### Watch the demo